Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/weekly-technical-questions.md

 **Reading Assignments**

+- Chapter 5 of *Fundamentals of Web Development* - Focus on tables

+### Week Six: October 5, 2020 to October 9, 2020

+- How can I follow industry best practices to use both HTML and CSS to implement tables that display formatted content and forms that receive and verify user input?

+**Reading Assignments**

-- Chapter 5 of *Fundamentals of Web Development*
+- Chapter 5 of *Fundamentals of Web Development* - Focus on forms

 ## Calendar Overview